 - ISNI2ORCID search and link is useful if you publish books / monographs in any discipline.

 - DataCite Metadata Store helps you link datasets with DOIs to your profile.
 Brunel researchers can get a DOI for published datasets through Brunel figshare - see Publish your data.

 See the full list and description of ORCID's data sources to help you decide which ones are best for you.

 You can also add works manually, or import works to your ORCID records from Google Scholar.
 This is useful for works which do not have a linked data source, such as patents.
 You will first need to export your works as a BibTeX file, which can then be imported to ORCID.
 See how to add works to your ORCID record for information on how to do this.

-Link your other identifiers You can also link other identifiers to your ORCID account.
+Link your other identifiers.
+You can also link other identifiers to your ORCID account.
 Scopus Author ID and Researcher ID are both ORCID compatible.
 You can import records from Scopus and Web of Science to populate your ORCID profile.
-This makes sure all your outputs are visible and discoverable via a single convenient route.
+This helps you make sure all your outputs are visible and discoverable via a single route.

 • Linking Scopus Author ID to ORCID